-"Staff found it unbelievable to understand how working in a different way made a difference to regulating demand yet still seeing the same number of patients."
+Staff found it unbelievable to understand how working in a different way made a difference to regulating demand yet still seeing the same number of patients.
+Staff found that the time they spent with the patients was more meaningful i.e. talking about their procedure and being able to settle the children rather than spending time apologising and talking

-"It was the quickest appointment in Alder Hey!"
+"It was the quickest appointment in AlderHey!!"
 Patient

-"I can get the next bus home!"
+"I can get the next bus home!!!!"
 Patient